Cough. Sneeze. Wheeze.

-Consider heating up his bed with a hot water bottle, a heating pad, or really pamper him with a heated pet bed.
+You might even consider heating up his bed with a hot water bottle, a heating pad, or really pamper him with a heated pet bed.

-- Know When to See Your Vet
+Know When to See Your Vet

 Kennel Cough is the most common cause of colds and is treated with medicine.

 If your puppy’s been coughing consistently, has a low fever, and yellow discharge from his nose, go ahead and see your vet for a diagnosis.

 Also, if your pup’s been sick a few days or isn’t showing signs of improvement, visit your vet for the right puppy care.

 Left untreated, colds and viruses may develop into pneumonia – that painful inflammation of the lungs, coughing, and breathing difficulty that plagues us.

 Along the way, be alert to your intuition.